lfkeitel/asml-sim/README.md

 In the table below, the first column is the opcode in hexadecimal.
 The second column is a syntax for the operands of an opcode.
 An 'R', 'S', or 'T' represents a register address.
 An 'X' or 'Y' represents a single hexadecimal digit.
 Many instructions will accept an 'XY' which is an 8-bit, hexadecimal number.
 '0' is a literal numeral 0.
+In general, if a destination register is needed, it will be the first operand.

 | Opcode | Operands | Description                                                                                                                                 |
 |--------|----------|---------------------------------------------------------------------------------------------------------------------------------------------|